llimllib/obsidian-archive/link blog/2025/09/Spelungit.md

 Creates an embeddings database for your git repository so that you can search it with natural language.
 Very neat idea!

-I'm not sure whether I would want to use this or rebuild it on my own
+I'm not sure whether I would want to use this or rebuild it on my own - an MCP server is not the ideal interface for me, I'd rather use it as a command line tool.